A 'vote here' sign outside of the Independence Senior Center Election Day 2024. Photo by Nathan Granger | LINK nky

 What to watch: whether incumbents seek re-election or step aside.
 An open race is more competitive.
 Two of the three current NKY judges/executives have held their positions since the 1990s.

-• Kenton County Judge/Executive Kris Knochelmann has been in the position since 2015.
+Kenton County’s Kris Knochelmann is not facing a challenger this primary election.
+He has been in the position since 2015.

 What are some of the local issues top of mind that candidates might push?